Todd was quite the charmer.

 The following year, almost by accident, Todd found himself returning to another stage in his life - the concert stage with bandmates old and new.
 "In 2009 I got a phone call out of the blue to do a gig with some old friends, and we had so much fun playing music together again that we just kept going for a full year.
 It was fun, and really a whole new experience since we'd all become better musicians and, I'll admit, had grown up a bit!"

 The summer of 2014 brought Todd back full-circle to his earliest musical and radio days, with the arrival of the RETRO FUTURA Tour in Cleveland.
 Prior to the late August event, Todd and the RL team worked for two solid months conducting interviews with the entire line-up of the tour, including previous RL guests Howard Jones and Midge Ure, along with Katrina (ex Katrina & The Waves), China Crisis, and Tom Bailey (of The Thompson Twins) who hadn't been on the road in almost three decades.
 The combined interviews made up for an audio tour book presented over the weekend prior to the tour arrival and as a Running Late special.
+Three years later, the 2017 edition of Retro Futrua arrived, and again the RL crew produced a three-hour program with interviews from every band on the bill.

 Must be getting early, clocks are running late